vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

 In this exercise, you will be introduced to working with time series data using the Time Series Insights (TSI) Explorer.

-1. If needed, log in to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.
+1. If needed, log in to the Azure portal using your Azure account credentials.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

 1. On your Resource group tile, click **tsi-az220-training-{your-id}**.